PostgREST/postgrest/admin.rst

   # sudo access is necessary for watching the network
   sudo ngrep -d lo0 port 3000

 The options to ngrep vary depending on the address and host on which you've bound the server.
 The binding is described in the `Configuration`_ section.
 The ngrep output isn't particularly pretty, but it's legible.
-Note the `Server` response header as well which identifies the version of server.
+Note the :code:`Server` response header as well which identifies the version of server.
 This is important when submitting bug reports.

 Once you've verified that requests are as you expect, you can get more information about the server operations by watching the database logs.
 By default PostgreSQL does not keep these logs, so you'll need to make the configuration changes below.
-Find `postgresql.conf` inside your PostgreSQL data directory (to find that, issue the command `show data_directory;`).
+Find :code:`postgresql.conf` inside your PostgreSQL data directory (to find that, issue the command :code:`show data_directory;`).
 Either find the settings scattered throughout the file and change them to the following values, or append this block of code to the end of the configuration file.

 .. code:: sql